1. WHY READ THIS ESSAY?

 Islam’s book is a blatant vehicle of Arab imperial expansion

-Islam’s book evolved slowly over the decades of this Arab imperial expansion
+Islam’s book evolved slowly over decades of Arab imperial expansion

 Islam’s book evolved out of Monarchian/Arian/Ebionite Christianity